Haam333c/modal_decomposition_and_flow_reconstruction_using_parametric_DMD/README.md

 # modal_decomposition_and_flow_reconstruction_using_parametric_DMD
-Parametric DMD fo Flow Reconstruction: From Canonical Cylinder Validation to Transonic Buffet Modeling
+Parametric DMD for Flow Reconstruction: From Canonical Cylinder Validation to Transonic Buffet Modeling